Chart Color Schemes

 Traralgon has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified 17 projects that could impact the region.
+AreaSearch has identified 17 projects that may impact the region.
 Notable projects include Silverwood Estate, Traralgon Youth Prevention and Recovery Care Centre, Cross's Road Development Plan, and Stockdale Fields Estate.
 The following list details those likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.